 Los Glaciares National Park

-With its 7270 square meters, this is one of the largest national parks in Argentina, and home to a whopping 47 glaciers, which include Perito Moreno.
-It is located in the Santa Cruz Province, in Austral Patagonia, and comprises some of the most popular tourist destinations in the country such as the already mentioned Perito Moreno Glacier and El Chalten, the hiking capital of Argentina, where you’ll find Cerro Fitzroy and Laguna Torre.
+It is located in the Santa Cruz Province, in Austral Patagonia, and comprises some of the country’s most popular tourist destinations, such as the already mentioned Perito Moreno Glacier and El Chalten, the hiking capital of Argentina, where you’ll find Cerro Fitzroy and Laguna Torre.

 To fully explore the park, make sure to spend a couple of days in El Calafate, from where you can easily reach Perito Moreno Glacier, and then move to El Chalten, where you can enjoy all the hikes.

-To get to Perito Moreno from El Calafate you can take the bus from the station located in Jean Marmoz 104.
-Buses leave at 8:30 or 9:00 am and return to town at 4:00 pm or 7:30 pm.
+To get to Perito Moreno from El Calafate, you can take the bus from the station located at Jean Marmoz 104.
 Alternatively, you can go on a guided tour.
 From El Chalten, you literally just have to walk out the door of your hotel.

-You won’t find any guided tours of the national park per se, but you will be able to enjoy guided visit to Perito Moreno Glacier, or guided hikes to Laguna de los Tres (Fitzroy) and Laguna Torre.
+You won’t find any guided tours of the national park per se, but you can enjoy a guided visit to Perito Moreno Glacier or guided hikes to Laguna de los Tres (Fitzroy) and Laguna Torre (two of my favorite hikes in all of Argentina).

 Los Alerces National Park

-This is one of the most beautiful national parks in the country, so unique that it’s actually been added to the list of UNESCO World Heritage sites in 2017.
+This is one of the most beautiful national parks in the country, so unique that it was added to the list of UNESCO World Heritage sites in 2017.
 You can access it from the town of Travelin, in the Chubut Province, which is part of Patagonia, and from Esquel, which is about 52 km (32.3 miles) away.

 The park, which measures 631,000 acres, is known for its Patagonian temperate forest and stunning, pristine lakes and rivers.
 It was established in 1937 with the aim of protecting the larch trees (alerce, in Spanish) that are commonly found there.

-Hiking is probably the best way to enjoy it.
-Among the most popular trails you will find the Cinco Saltos; the Mount Alto El Dedal, which is a rather challenging hike; the trail to Kruger Lake, which is long but easy, and that to Laguna Escondida.
+Hiking in Argentina Patagonia is probably the best way to enjoy it.
+Among the most popular trails, you will find the Cinco Saltos, the Mount Alto El Dedal, which is a rather challenging hike, the trail to Kruger Lake, which is long but easy, and that to Laguna Escondida.

-Inside the park, you can also visit the cave paintings that are testimony of the presence of two communities of hunter-gatherers living in the area.
-They can be seen along the banks of the Desaguadero river, and along the trail known as Sendero de Interpretacion.
+Inside the park, you can also visit the cave paintings, which testify to the presence of two communities of hunter-gatherers living in the area.
+They can be seen along the banks of the Desaguadero River and along the trail known as Sendero de Interpretacion.

 You can also ride the steam train that departs from Esquel.

 Getting to this national park by bus can be complicated.
-The best way is to actually rent a car and follow the road that connects Treveling to Esquel.
-You will have to find the intersection to Route 259, which is the one going to the park.
-The park is equipped with camping sites, bungalows, restaurants and kiosks.
+The best way is to rent a car and follow the road connecting Treveling to Esquel.
+You will have to find the intersection of Route 259, which leads to the park.
+The park has camping sites, bungalows, restaurants, and kiosks.

 Lago Puelo National Park

-The reserve was actually part of Los Alerces National Park until 1971, when it finally became a national park proper.
-It is located at just 200 meters (656 feet) above sea level, which means that the climate is different from the rest of the area.
+The reserve was part of Los Alerces National Park until 1971 when it finally became a national park proper.
+It is located just 200 meters (656 feet) above sea level, which means that its climate is different from the rest of the area.

-Among the main landmarks of the park there are La Playita and Los Hitos.
+Among the main landmarks of the park are La Playita and Los Hitos.

-The easiest access point is the town of Lago Puelo, which is just 4 km (2.5 miles) from the park and from where you can catch a minibus, bus or taxi.
-Alternatively, you can travel from El Bolsón, from where there are several daily buses that go to the park.
+The easiest access point is the town of Lago Puelo, which is just 4 km (2.5 miles) from the park and from where you can catch a minibus, bus, or taxi.
+Alternatively, you can travel from El Bolsón, from where several daily buses go to the park.

 Los Arrayanes National Park